Shopping For the Coffee Fan

 This article may be like preaching to the choir since most of the visitors to this site know what they like about coffee.
-But in the event you are looking to shop for a coffee fan, this is just the primer you need to read for the holiday season.
-And for those of you that can’t articulate to your loved ones what constitutes a bad coffee present forward them this URL.
+But if you are looking to shop for a coffee fan, this is just the primer you need to read for the holiday season.
+And for those of you who can’t articulate to your loved ones what constitutes a bad coffee present, forward them this URL.

 What To Buy?

 Some coffee drinkers aren’t picky and will enjoy anything with a caffeine molecule.
-However, most of us know what we like and we know what we despise.
-There are a lot of coffee drinkers that hate Starbucks with a passion, and then there are a large number of drinkers that prefer a darker roasted coffee a la Charbucks.
+However, most of us know what we like and what we despise.
+Many coffee drinkers hate Starbucks with a passion, and then there are many who prefer a darker roasted coffee a la Charbucks.
 Buying coffee for a coffee drinker is like baking cookies for Emeril Lagasse.
 Without inside information, you’ll probably fail.

 And countless other things.
 All this nonsense leads you to one conclusion: Buy gift certificates!